LucasHBG/fale-mais-national-call-system/fale_mais_flutter/README.md

 # fale_mais_flutter

-This project was made for LOLDesign's Technical Challenge
+This project was made to simulate costs from long distance calls and comparing the final price our client pay compared to no plan at all.

 ## Getting Started